How does CRM help your business?14 May 2019

 And now for an example

-I’m actually going to take an example from our own processes.
+I’m actually going to take an example from our own business processes.
 Specifically, our onboarding process for new staff members.

 We have a number of meetings and training sessions that need to take place in the first few weeks to get a new starter up to speed with everything we do.
 But each time someone starts with us, no one wants to go through and manually create each of those Activities.